Technici4n/Technici4n-maven/README.md

 # Technici4n-maven
-My own Maven, when Jitpack is not enough.
+My own Maven, for when Jitpack is not enough.

+## api-provider setup

 ```groovy
 repositories {